HDFGroup/hsds/docs/design/obj_store_schema.md

 * The "id", "root", and "domain" keys can be assumed to be immutable

 TBD:
 * A group that contains a large number (roughly > 100K or more) of links or attributes, may present problems when accessed.
 If a single storage object is very large, there will be excessive latency in retrieving the object from the object store.
 Also applications loading a large JSON string may consume an excessive amount of memory.
-To address this, one possiblity would be two shard such large groups into multiple storage objects.
+To address this, one possiblity would be to shard such large groups into multiple storage objects.

 #### Group object example